Ordnance Survey buildings: Description of buildings

-The oldest remaining building is one of the engraving rooms built shortly after Ordnance Survey moved in in 1841.
+The oldest remaining building is one of the engraving rooms built shortly after Ordnance Survey moved arrived in 1841.
 The remaining buildings date from between 1866 and 1872, and comprise the barrack block, the staff quarters and the Western Range, all of which were designed by Major General Sir Henry James (1803–1877), who was then Director-General of Ordnance Survey.
 The buildings were designed by James to harmonise with Avenue House on the north-eastern corner of the site, where James lived from 1865 until his death.

 The remaining buildings on the site are all Grade II listed, and are built of yellow brick.
 The largest building, the "Western Range" is a long two-storey block with the date 1867 in a keystone.
 It comprises two main sections at a slight angle to each other to accommodate the curve of Carlton Crescent, onto which it backs, and the slope of the site.
 The southern section has a projecting central bay with two wings, all of which have three windows at each floor, some of which are blank; the projecting bay has triple central windows.
 This building has a parapet with a dentil cornice concealing the roof and a moulded band between the floors.
 The northern section is slightly higher and has two-halves, one set back, each of which has three sash windows, with one entrance door.

 At right angles to this building is what is now known as the "Barrack Block" which is a single storey block with a flat roof.
 In the centre there is a round-headed carriage entrance with keystones surmounted by the Royal Crest.
 The windows on the London Road elevation have all been bricked in.

 At the southern end of the site is the former "Staff Quarters", a two-storey building in four sections, having seven windows in all at each level, some of which are blank.
 The date 1868 is engraved on one of the keystones.
 This building has a modillion cornice and a moulded band between the floors.

 Adjoining the modern court complex is a square building with a hipped roof and three windows at each floor; those on the ground floor have stuccoed fan mouldings echoing those on Avenue House.
 This building is all that remains of the original main building which was severely damaged in the blitz and later demolished.

 The entrance gates and gate piers are also Grade II listed.
 The listing describes them as "Early 19th century gates by W. and J. Lankester.
 Two brick square gate piers with stone caps.
 Cast iron gate eight feet high with two cast iron pillars."